 This is mostly the case with multimedia games, computer software, but also with websites, travel brochures or tourist guides, or with foreign products brands, such as perfume or car brands, whose slogans/advertisements are initially designed for their original country and audience.

 You wonder why working together?

-Whatever services asked, any of them will be subjected to a preliminary and mandatory quote tailored according to your needs.
+Whatever services asked, any of them will be subjected to a preliminary, mandatory and tailor-made price quote depending on your needs.

 UNETICA, of which I am a member, is itself a member of EULITA (European Association for Legal Interpreters and Translators), which shares with all its European partners a common Code of Ethics, which can be consulted here.

 Qualities of thoroughness and punctuality in compliance with Ethics